-Ready to do a little fall planting or repot a few houseplants?
-Spoonflower help team member Theresa is here to show you how to sew up a simple garden kneeling pad out of our new Eco Canvas.
-Read on for the how to!
+Ready to do a little spring planting or repot a few houseplants?
+Spoonflower help team member Theresa is here to show you how to sew up a simple garden kneeling pad out of our 45% recycled Eco Canvas.
+Read on for the how-to!

 Gather up your materials

 *I used Spoonflower’s Eco Canvas, and you'll have plenty of fabric left over!

 2. Several feet of of 1 inch wide elastic